This guide brings together various articles and information for you to deploy Hyperglance into your AWS cloud.

 If you see these errors, Hyperglance enables you to set the time between collections to reduce the number of API calls.

-To set the time between collection cycles, go to Settings, find the Refresh Data button and select the clock icon.
+To set the time between collection cycles, go to Settings > Platforms and click the Refresh Rate button:

 Support is manned 9-5 GMT.
 If you require support please email firstname.lastname@example.org or raise a ticket and a support engineer will be in touch to help you resolve any issues.